-The fourth year, also known as the experiential year curriculum lists all the Advanced Pharmacy Practice Experience (APPE) courses.
+The fourth year, also known as the experiential year, is comprised of Advanced Pharmacy Practice Experience (APPE) courses.
 Students will also take APPE electives of their choice.
 Additionally, the students will be provided North American Pharmacist Licensure Examination (NAPLEX) preparatory course series to assess NAPLEX readiness.